Let's talk pitching velocity...

 Lastly, when it comes to improving baseball pitching velocity I want you to remember this:

-The biggest cause of failure is NOT whether you long-toss or only throw from a mound or use weighted baseballs or strength train or ice your arm after you pitch or listen to some guru or use some velocity program or whatever else the internet would have you believe is a determining factor in building velocity...
+Generally speaking, the biggest cause of failure is NOT whether you long-toss or only throw from a mound or use weighted baseballs or strength train or ice your arm after you pitch or listen to some guru or use some velocity program or whatever else the internet would have you believe is a determining factor in building velocity...

 ...the biggest cause of failure — is quitting.